weathertopper/beat-grandma/README.md

 ## Edge cases

+- The definition of an "edge" case-- when two words run parallel to each other and all touching tiles are legitimate
-- Opening move (empty board) special case?s
+- Opening move (empty board) special case?
 - Blank tile
 - If board has non-legit word set, `best-word` will always return `invalid board`
+- Lookup "bingos"

+---

+### How to run

+`py beat-grandma.py <command> --game <game> --letters <letters> --position <position> --word <word>`

+^^ these are all of the flags